burmilla/burmilla.github.io/content/docs/installation/server/install-to-disk.md

 The `ros install` command will process your `cloud-config.yml` file specified with the `-c` flag.
 This file will also be placed onto the disk and installed to `/var/lib/rancher/conf/`.
 It will be evaluated on every boot.

-Create a cloud-config file with a SSH key, this allows you to SSH into the box as the burmilla user.
+Create a cloud-config file with a SSH key, this allows you to SSH into the box as the `rancher` user.
 The yml file would look like this:

 ```yaml
 #cloud-config